 1. Stop attracting songbirds

-If you want to get rid of owls, starve them.
-Small defenseless birds are their favorite meal (1).
-Don’t crowd these birds in your gardening area.
-If you have bird’s feeders installed on the tree to attack songbirds, remove them immediately.
+If you want to get rid of owls, make your yard a less attractive place for them.
+Small defenseless birds are dinner for many common owl species.
+Don’t populate your garden with tasty owl treats.
+If you have birdfeeders installed on the tree to attack songbirds, remove them immediately.

-Still, if you want to keep a songbird around, there are other ways to explore.
-To avoid bird-to-bird conflicts, try specialized ultra-sonic bird repellent.
+Still, if you want to keep your songbird feeders out, there are options to explore.
+Try a specialized ultra-sonic bird repellent.
 You can generate specific frequencies to target certain birds without harming other animals.

 The sound waves can’t be detected by human ears.
 These devices are effective if kept on for an extended period.
-Try to discuss your case of getting rid of owls with device providers to get better advice.
+Try to discuss your case of getting rid of owls with the device providers to get specific advice.

 2. Create high noises and sounds

-Owls typically avoid any sort of contact with a human being.
-If you find out that an owl is lurking somewhere around your property, make noises.
-Yelling, shouting, and clapping is what owls are afraid of.
+Owls typically avoid any sort of contact with human beings.
+If you find out that owls have taken up residence somewhere around your property, you can encourage them to move on by make noises.
+Yelling, shouting, and clapping is what owls are afraid of and making your presence known as a human is likely to make your yard a lot less hospitable.

-Increasing human activities in the presence of owls can make them go away.
-You can make your homemade noise-making setups near your chicken coop and porches.
-Try out aluminum tin cans tied up together with one loose end.
+Increasing human activities in the presence of owls can make them go away, but you can’t be active all night.
+To deter owls at night, you can try homemade noise-making setups near your chicken coop and porches.
+Set out aluminum tin cans tied up together with one loose end.

 3. Use strobe lights to scare owls away

-Owls hate strobes lights in specific.
+Owls hate strobes lights.
 You can find these devices in a pet shop near you, or you can order them online.
-American DJ strobe light is one of the effective strobe lights to scare owls.
+This American DJ strobe light is one of the effective strobe lights to scare owls, but a constant strobe light in your yard costs energy and will confuse or repel other animals as well.

 4. Get a Rooster

-Nomads use a shepherd dog to protect his flock from wolves and other predators.
+Shepherds use sheep dogs to protect their flocks from predators.
 You can do the same when it comes to protecting your hens and birds from predators such as owls and hawks.
-Instead of a dog, you need a rooster.
+Instead of a dog, you need a rooster to keep your chickens safe.

-Livestock expert says that 1 rooster is enough per 8-10 hens (2).
-Rooster will constantly be on alert, and when owls show up, it will sound the alarms.
-It will scan the sky for any possible owls attack.
-But there are few cons with keeping roosters.
+Livestock expert says that 1 rooster is enough per 8-10 hens.
+Roosters will constantly be on alert, and when owls show up, it will sound the alarm.

 5. Remove nesting options

-Another long-term option to get rid of owls is to remove its breeding ground from nearby your property.
-If owls can’t find any suitable nesting place for their mating, they will go someplace.
-Always look out for holes in tree trunks and roof-top.
+Another long-term option to get rid of owls is to remove its options for breeding on your property.
+If owls can’t find any suitable nesting place for their mating, they will go someplace else.
+Look out for holes in tree trunks and other nooks and crannies that seem like comfortable nest candidates.

-In the best-case scenario, those professionals can relocate those owls to someplace else.
-Also, cover your smoke chimney with any transparent sheet.
+In the best-case scenario, those professionals can relocate the owls to someplace else.

 6. Remove roosting options

+Have a big backyard?
 Don’t know how to keep owls away from the property?
 Owls spend all day sitting on the perches.
-They can spy on their prey from any high point and will attack as the darkness spreads.
+They are ambush predators and can spy on their prey from any high vantage point and will attack as it starts to get dark out.

 Avoid unnecessary growth of bushes in your yard.
 These thick shrubs can provide a hiding place for rats and mice.
-Owls can feed on these rodents; this means they are going to stay around (3).
-Don’t let the grass grow too much.
+Owls feed on these rodents; this means they are going to stay around.
+Don’t let the grass grow too high and shelter potential owl prey.

 7. Place roosting spikes on perching areas

-Removing trees and preventing the perching area can be difficult sometimes.
-Instead, you can plant anti-roosting bird’s spikes.
-It is another long-term solution for owl removal.
-You can find these spikes on the home-improvement store and even online.
+Removing trees and preventing perching areas can be difficult, expensive, and result in a less enjoyable yard overall.
+Instead, you can plant anti-roosting bird spikes.
+This is another long-term solution for owl removal.
+You can find these spikes at the home-improvement store and even online.
+Bird spikes might look mean but they’re generally considered humane and simply make surfaces less comfortable for birds to perch on.

 9. Use a hawk or other predator decoy